ecashin/dumbclip/README.md

 To clip more, turn up the level of the incoming signal.

-The plugin's gain control can be used to elevate the incoming signal, or you can raise the level of the incoming signal outside the plugin.
+The plugin's gain control can be used to elevate the incoming signal, resulting in more clipping, but this change is "undone" after clipping is performed.
+To increase gain persistently, you can raise the level of the incoming signal outside the plugin.

 You can lower the level coming out of the plugin to keep the level sane.